jdgryse/mLR_for_localizing_fROIs/README.md

 ## Data

-A toy data set in order to perform the cross-validation performed in the original study, as well as an overall brain mask for this “simulated individual”, since the data described in Section X of the original paper are not freely available.
+A toy data set in order to perform the cross-validation performed in the original study, as well as an overall brain mask for this “simulated individual”, since the data described in Section 2.2 of the original paper are not freely available.
 These are all NIFTI files that can be read into R or FSL or the fMRI data analysis program of your choice.

-## design.
+### design.

 These files contain information concerning the design of the fixed effects analysis in FSL, needed for the flameo command in real_es_groundtruth.sh and do not need to be adjusted in order to work for the toy data set.

-## real_analysis_LR_mLR.R
+### real_analysis_LR_mLR.R

-In this file, the LR and mLR method are performed on the left out run under different parameter configurations, which is described in Section X of the paper.
+In this file, the LR and mLR method are performed on the left out run under different parameter configurations, which is described in Section 2.2 of the paper.
 The result of this file are SPMs with either LRs or mLRs.
-The resulting SPMs were then used to produce Figure X in the paper.
+The resulting SPMs were then used to produce the Figures of Section 3.1 in the paper.

-## real_designCrossVal.R
+### real_designCrossVal.R

 Here, the design. files mentioned above are made.

-## real_es_groundtruth.sh
+### real_es_groundtruth.sh

 Here, the ground truth of effect sizes for each step of the cross-validation is constructed.
 The ground truth of effect sizes is then used in real_analysis_LR_mLR.R.

-## real_writefiles.R
+### real_writefiles.R

 In this file, the overall brain mask for the “simulated individual” is constructed.
 This is then used in  real_analysis_LR_mLR.R.